William H. Peterson: Writings and speeches

-Peterson published articles in the Harvard Business Review, The Freeman, The Free Market, Washington Times, Challenge Magazine, Monthly Labor Review, Christian Science Monitor, New York Times, Dun's Review, Business Week, Journal of Business, Journal of Economic Literature, Nihon Keizai Shimbun (Tokyo), Die 24t, Farmand (Oslo), Australian (Sydney), Sunday Times (London), and others.
+Peterson published articles in the Harvard Business Review, The Freeman, The Free Market, Washington Times, Monthly Labor Review, The Christian Science Monitor, New York Times, Dun's Review, Business Week, Journal of Business, Journal of Economic Literature, Nihon Keizai Shimbun (Tokyo), Die 24t, Farmand (Oslo), Australian (Sydney), Sunday Times (London), and others.
 He wrote daily articles on Mises.org, and is the author of two tributes to Ludwig von Mises: "Thoughts and Memories" and "Mises: A Turning Point".

 For fourteen years, he wrote a regular column for the Wall Street Journal entitled "Reading for Business."
 Apart from authoring monographs and books including The Great Farm Problem (1959), he contributed entries to McGraw-Hill's Encyclopedia of Economics (1982, 1992).
 He has appeared as a guest commentator on the national PBS-TV show, Nightly Business Report.
 He was a member of the "Brain Trust" contributing a column to the Investor's Business Daily.

 Peterson generally wrote about economics, education, and politics.
 He praised capitalism quite often and stressed its necessity for a thriving society, such as in his The Washington Times article "Capitalism Appraised".
 Peterson also voiced his concern for present-day education standards in writings such as his article in The Free Market titled "School Values, Public and Private", where he states that "America's worry over a general moral erosion in politics and society has coincided with ever-more draconian federal control over education."
 Many of his writings overlapped in his topics of interest, mixing education with government and relating government to economics and capitalism.